 - The messengers thus assembled are not armed with coercive power to compel the churches to submit to their determinations and advice.
 However, the Association has the prerogative to publish the results of its findings, as deemed necessary.

 - The Functioning of this Association

-- The delegates or messengers of the churches shall meet on a regular basis to give an account of their particular church’s spiritual state, assess needs, consult, make plans for the future, set goals, hear and deal with questions and complaints, etc. Special meetings for Association business may be called at the pleasure of the churches.
+- The messengers of the churches shall meet on a regular basis (ideally four times per year) to give an account of their particular church’s spiritual state, assess needs, consult, make plans for the future, set goals, hear and deal with questions and complaints, etc. Special meetings for Association business may be called at the pleasure of the churches.

-- All the churches in the Association shall meet on occasion for a combined meeting for worship.
-These meetings generally take place on a Sunday evening, and shall rotate from one geographical area to another in Southern California.
+- The churches in the Association are encouraged to meet on occasion (ideally four times a year) for a combined meeting for worship.
+These meetings generally take place on a Sunday evening and shall rotate from one geographical area to another in Southern California.

-- The Association may authorize Family Conferences, Bible Conferences, and various inter-church fellowship activities as the delegates see fit.
+- The Association may authorize conferences and various inter-church fellowship activities as the messengers see fit.

-- The Association shall establish a bank account in order to create a fund for carrying out its purposes and functions.
+- The Association shall establish a fund for carrying out its purposes and functions.
+The distribution of funds shall be approved by the messengers.
 Contributions to this fund shall be voluntary.
-The monies in this account shall not bring a profit to one church or individual above another.

-- In the event of dissolution, no member church or private individual shall be entitled to the assets of this Association.
+- In the event of dissolution, no one member church or private individual shall be entitled to the assets of this Association.
 Assets shall be used first to pay outstanding debts.
-Any remaining assets shall be equally divided among missionaries supported by the churches in the Association at the time of dissolution.
+Any remaining assets shall be equally divided among the churches in the Association at the time of dissolution.

-- Any article in this Constitution may be amended by a two-thirds vote of the messengers present and voting at an officially called business meeting, when the proposed amendment has been distributed in writing to every member church at least sixty days before the vote is taken.
+- Any article in this Constitution may be amended by a two-thirds vote of the churches represented at an officially called business meeting when the proposed amendment has been distributed in writing to every member church at least sixty days before the vote is taken.
+Each church shall have one vote.
 Amendments shall be incorporated into this Constitution after they have been approved.

 What Is “Full Subscription?”